Dec 28 2020

 Swing the head gently from side to side as you cut, moving forward in short steps as you do so.
 Maintain the height of the head so you'll get an even cut as you do this.
 At the end of your path, turn around and cut a second swath parallel to the first.
 Slightly overlap the paths so all grass will be at a uniform length.

 When working on the edges of the lawn, you'll need to turn the head 90 degrees away from you.
-This will deflect any debris away from you, offering you proper weed wacker protection.
+This will deflect any debris away from you, or your posts, offering you proper weed wacker protection and saving you time on fence maintenance.
 If you do this, you'll need to install those fence protector products on your fence, to ensure they aren't damaged by this process.

 Clean Up After Cutting The Grass

-At this time, it's a good idea to do some fence maintenance.
-If you don't have any weedeater protection on it right now, you'll need to see if it's sustained any damage.
+With regards to fence maintenance, let’s chat about it.
+If you don't have any weedeater protection on your posts right now, you'll need to see if they’ve sustained any damage.
 If you see any, you'll want to pick up some post shields or a fence post protector to stop it from happening again.

 Performing Fence Maintenance

-It's important to think about your fences while you're cutting grass.
-However you cut it, debris will cause damage over time.
+It's important to think about your fences and your fence maintenance strategy while you're cutting grass.
+However, you cut it, debris will cause damage over time.
 That's why homeowners are investing in weed wacker protection to stop them from becoming damaged over time.

 The best weedeater protection for your fence is the fence protector or post shields that you can buy from Fence Armor®.
 The post shields here are made from galvanized steel, so they should last for years on end.
 They last longer than other fence protector products thanks to this heavy-duty design.

 The design of the fence protector has weed eaters in mind, too.
 If your weed eater should touch the fence post protector, the rounded edge on the design will ensure there's less damage to the machine.
 That keeps your fence in good condition, as well as your weed wacker.
-Buying a fence protector from Fence Armor® will allow you to cut the grass without worry.
+Buying a fence protector from Fence Armor® will allow you to cut the grass without worry and makes fence maintenance easy.

-Now you know how to cut your grass using your weed wacker.
+Now you know how to cut your grass using your weed wacker and reducing your fence maintenance.
 If you don't have a fence post protector yet, buy one now from Fence Armor®.
 Their fence post protector range is one of the best around, letting you cut your grass without damaging the fence posts.

 To source your post shields, and fence post protectors, Fence Armor® can be contacted on 1-888-289-5617 for more information or to place your order.